 - Habitat mapping of the benthic biodiversity within selected areas: Detailed surveying and mapping of the benthic habitats of selected Underwater Topographic Features (UTFs) using CSIRO's underwater towed video system (with real- time connectivity to the survey vessel).
 Over a five-year period, the plan is to survey the benthic habitats of up to 25 of the key UTFs.
 The objective is to quantitatively survey and assess the habitat types and the benthic biodiversity on each of these UTFs (e.g., mud, sand, rock, biogenic) and the VME indicator taxa within biogenic habitats encountered (i.e., areas containing corals, sponges and other epibenthic invertebrate communities).
 The video imagery from these surveys will be analysed by CSIRO using their Artificial Intelligence (AI) capabilities.
-The survey information will then be analysed in relation to other data, such as trawl paths, enabling assessments of any risks posed by trawling and the extent of areas untouched by trawling. - Industry trawl camera systems: progressively surveys will employ SMART-cam technology.
+The survey information will then be analysed by trawling and the extent of areas untouched by trawling. - Industry trawl camera systems: progressively surveys will employ SMART-cam technology.
 DWG and vessel owners have contracted CSIRO to develop and deploy bespoke SMART-cam technology (Seafloor Monitoring, Automated Recording of Trawls).
 This robust underwater hardware and software will be routinely deployed during commercial trawling to collect high resolution digital imagery of the seabed along trawl pathways that will be analysed to identify and quantify the benthic habitat types and their biodiversity.
 We will apply CSIRO's proven solutions for deepwater engineering, automated data download, data management and analyses using their proven AI capabilities in New Zealand waters.
 This project will deliver a unique seafloor monitoring programme, the results from which will provide a basis for an informed strategy for assessing and managing risks to benthic communities from deepwater trawling.